-Site Description: Army recruitment building.
+Site Description: Accommodation and administration building.

-Site Layout: Two storey building associated with recruitment and outdoor activities.
+Site Layout: Detached two storey building.

-Mains Cold Water Services (MCWS): Mains water supplies all cold outlets and also provides the make-up for Cal 1.
+Mains Cold Water Services (MCWS): Mains water supplies a few cold outlets and also provides the make-up for tank 1.

-Cold Water Storage Tank(s) (CWST) and Cold-Water Down Services (CWDS): None on site.
+Cold Water Storage Tank(s) (CWST) and Cold-Water Down Services (CWDS): There is one CWST (tank 1) located above the male ablutions.
+This supplies the make-up to Cal 1 and also supplies cold water down services to the toilet areas and showers.

-Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) which supplies hot water to the male ablutions via a flow only system.
+Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) located in the boiler room.
+This supplies all the hot water to the building via a circulatory flow and return system.